3Fruit picking jobs—what to expect

 Harvesting techniques

-The method required depends on the type of fruit or vegetable you’re harvesting.
-You may have to reach up to grab apples from a tree or bend down to pick strawberries, use a ladder or be on your knees.
+The harvesting method required depends on the type of fruit or vegetable you’re picking.
+You may have to reach up to grab apples from a tree or bend down to pick strawberries.
+You may be expected to climb a ladder or be on your knees.

-Instructions depends on the farm manager as well—you can be asked to harvest the entire tree or crop at once or be selective with what you pick:
+Instructions given will depend on the farm manager as well—you can be asked to harvest the entire tree or crop at once, or be selective with what you pick:

 • Colour picking is selecting fruits that are a specific colour, usually leaving out those that aren’t ripe enough or haven’t reached full maturity.